-(12) The board of directors or the holders of a majority of the shares entitled to vote, or a majority of those individuals entitled to the control of those entities specified in, request or consent to rehabilitation under this Article.
+(12) The board of directors or the holders of a majority of the shares entitled to vote, or a majority of those individuals entitled to the control of those persons specified in G.S.
+58-641, request or consent to rehabilitation under this Article.